-Sometimes you’ll see this new format with either .heic or .heif filename extensions.
-They’re great and reduce filesystem storage; however, if you download them off your phone for archival purposes, chances are you won’t be able to view them with whatever image programs you have installed on your computer.
+Sometimes you will see this new format with either .heic or .heif filename extensions.
+They are great and reduce filesystem storage; however, if you download them off your phone for archival purposes, chances are you will not be able to view them with whatever image programs you have installed on your computer.

 Recently, I had to spend about three or four hours with a customer converting these files on their computer so they could send them to friends and family.
 The conversion process does take quite a bit of computer resources and takes time and adds more steps to get your images off your iPhone than the already cumbersome process to get them off in the first place (without using iCloud).